Bots-United/jk_botti/addons/jk_botti/jk_botti_readme.txt

 Aiming system on jk_botti does not use currently available and latest player locations for tracking and shooting enemy but instead use old data (level 1 bot 125ms, level 5 bot 225ms old) to guess position of player.
-This makes aiming worser when player changes movement vector rapidly (jump, duck, change strafe direction rapidly).
+This makes bot-aiming worser when player changes movement vector rapidly (jump, duck, change strafe direction rapidly).

 jk_botti creates waypoints automatically when 'autowaypoint' setting is